 Dow Mitsui Chlor-Alkali Plant, United States of America

-Operations are scheduled to start in mid 2013.
-The project is expected to generate about 500 jobs during construction and will provide long-term, full-time employment for 50 people.
+The project generated about 500 jobs during construction and provides long-term, full-time employment for 50 people.

 Owners and financing for the chlor-alkali plant

-The C/A plant will be based on the modern and efficient membrane technology of Dow.
-The company will also maintain the facility under the JV contract.
-Dow's membrane technology will produce these products through electrolysis of brine, water saturated with sodium chloride (NaCl or salt).
+The C/A plant is based on the modern and efficient membrane technology of Dow, which involves electrolysis of brine, and water saturated with sodium chloride (NaCl or salt).

-Brine (aqueous sodium chloride) will be used as a raw material and electrolysed in a membrane cell.
-After this electrolytic process, the brine will be decomposed to chlorine in the anode compartment, and to sodium hydroxide solution and elemental hydrogen in the cathode compartment.
-The electrolysis will co-produce nearly 100% of caustic soda and about 95% of chlorine.
-To illustrate, 1.1lb of sodium hydroxide will co-produce 1lb of chlorine.
-This ratio is called an electrochemical unit (ECU).
+Brine (aqueous sodium chloride) is used as a raw material and electrolysed in a membrane cell.
+After this electrolytic process, the brine is decomposed to chlorine in the anode compartment, and to sodium hydroxide solution and elemental hydrogen in the cathode compartment.
+The electrolysis co-produces nearly 100% of caustic soda and about 95% of chlorine.

-The brine will not be able to pass through the membrane and is saturated at the anode compartment of the cell.
-The chlorine gas will be liberated at the anode.
-The cell effluent will be aqueous caustic soda which will have substantially less sodium chloride.
-The chlorine produced at the plant will be converted to ethylene dichloride (EDC) using Dow's tolling conversion arrangement.
+The brine does not pass through the membrane and is saturated at the anode compartment of the cell.
+The chlorine gas is liberated at the anode.
+The cell effluent is aqueous caustic soda which substantially contains less sodium chloride.
+The chlorine produced at the plant is converted to ethylene dichloride (EDC) using Dow's tolling conversion arrangement.

 Caustic soda is used in several industries, including textiles, pulp and paper products, bleach, soaps, detergents, alumina production, petroleum refining and other chemical processing.